 When dropping off and picking up your child from school, please use caution and be extra careful in our parking lot.
 At pick up and drop off times the parking lot is very full and active.
 The east side drop of the parking lot is very full and active.
 The east side of the parking lot is for entering and the west side of the parking lot is for exiting.
 We ask that you move in and out of the lot slowly and be aware of children and adults walking to and from cars to the building.

 Please do not park your car in front of the school.
 Always park in a designated space and check around your car before backing up (this goes for uber drivers as well).
 We ask that when you pick up or drop off your child you leave school immediately to open up parking spaces for other families.
-Children playing after school hours around the parking lot is not safe in any circumstance.
+Thank you.

 School is a time for exploration through all the senses.
 This means the children can and will get messy.
 Please dress your child for exploration.
 Clothing should be easy for the children to take down and pull up for restroom use.
 Shoes need to be appropriate for outside play.
 Please label all clothing.